neilstephens/MiniPlex/README.md

    -x <numthreads>,  --concurrency <numthreads>
      A hint for the number of threads in thread pool.
 Defaults to detected hardware concurrency.

+   -M,  --benchmark
+     Run a loopback test for fixed duration (see -m) and exit.

+   -m <milliseconds>,  --benchmark_duration <milliseconds>
+     Number of milliseconds to run the loopback benchmark test.
+Defaults to 10000.

    --,  --ignore_rest
      Ignores the rest of the labeled arguments following this flag.